-Early in Once Upon a Time in America, Noodles (Robert De Niro playing him as a man) remembers how he used to stand on a toilet and peek through a crack to watch Deborah (Jennifer Connely playing her as a teenager) dancing in the storeroom where there were sacks of flour.
+Early in Once Upon a Time in America, Noodles (Robert De Niro, playing this character as a man) remembers how he used to stand on a toilet and peek through a crack to watch Deborah (Jennifer Connely, playing her as a teenager) dancing in the storeroom where there were sacks of flour.
 The dust from the flour creates a haze, giving the scene a dreamlike quality.
 She dances to “Amapola,” a song comparing a pretty girl to a poppy, the flower from which opium is derived.
 Together these elements form a constellation of themes running through this movie: Deborah/dream/love/opium.

 In any event, Prohibition is the period during which Max and Noodles were great friends, and when Noodles’ love for Deborah was still something pure and beautiful.
 The end of Prohibition is the end of both his friendship with Max and his hopes of marrying Deborah, and that is why it takes on such significance in this movie.